ferdef/RectTiler/README.md

 ## Missing Features

 * Ability to change Keyboard shortcuts
-* Let user place windows at the top half or bottm half of the screen
+* Let user place windows at the top half or bottom half of the screen

 ## Bugs